-Well in this project I gained perseverance from Allah and from my fiancée.
-I am happy to complete the task which I had given with blessing of Allah and also I am grateful to my fiancee and all the people in my life who have supported me, advised me.
-They all the time helped and encouraged me to follow my dreams and ambitions.
+First of all I am very happy to complete the my project which I had given with blessing of ALLAH and also I am indebted to all my instructors and my friends in my education life who have, supported me, advised me.
+Taught me and who have always encouraged me to follow my dreams and ambitions.